New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect

 \subsubsection{The three regions: Type~0,~1,~2}

 To obtain an upper bound for the size of $\skkp$, it is necessary to choose a suitable fundamental domain for $\Gamma_0^{(2)}(p) \backslash\mf H_2$.
 This is described in Section~\ref{fund-dom}.
-This essentially leads to three types of regions, which we call Type~0,1,2 -- and the analysis proceeds differently for each of these.
+This essentially leads to three types of regions, which we call Type~0,1,2 -- and the analysis proceeds differently for each of these, see Table~\ref{tab:placeholder}.
 Moreover, we estimate the sizes of the newspace and oldspace separately, as we can't fruitfully use the geometric side of the Bergman kernel.
-Moreover, we have to pass via Jacobi forms -- for this, we need norm relations between $F$ and $\phi$.
+Our method requires us to pass via Jacobi forms -- for this, we need norm relations between $F$ and $\phi$.
 But due to the non-uniform nature of the norm relations (see Section~\ref{skN-conj}), we again need to handle the oldforms separately.